-Our 22 public boat launches offer a wide variety of opportunities for every type of watercraft from canoes to motorboats.
-Please remember that Lake Roosevelt is a manmade reservoir.
+Our 22 public boat launches offer a variety of opportunities for every type of watercraft from canoes to motorboats to paddleboards.
+Please remember that Lake Roosevelt is an active reservoir.
 Seasonal fluctuations regularly affect lake levels and access to boat launch facilities.
-Check on current lake elevation or call the Bureau of Reclamation at (800) 824-4916 before you visit.
-Minimum boat launch elevations at Lake Roosevelt are listed below.
-Make sure you know where you are at all times.
-Update your gps with appropriate maps, purchase navigational charts from one of our Park bookstores, or call (509) 738-2300 to order by phone.

 Before launching, inspect your boat for Aquatic Invasive Species and fill out the AIS self-certification form.
 When you take-out your boat, inspect if for any plants and make sure to clean, drain, and dry your boat.

 Boat launch passes are required year-round at all boat launches in the recreation area.
 Visitors can purchase a weekly pass, good for seven consecutive days or an annual pass, good through December 31st of the year printed on the pass.
 Weekly boat launch passes be purchased online on pay.gov before entering the park.
 Annual boat launch passes must be purchased in-person.
 Visit Fees and Passes for more information.

 When accessing the lake from lands adjacent to or on the reservation shoreline, please contact the tribes to determine where access is allowed and what additional fees are required:

 Lake Roosevelt is a reservoir so lake levels can fluctuate within a matter of hours.
 Check the current lake levels or call the Bureau of Reclamation at (800) 824-4916.